I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-queryconnectionchange.md

 ## -remarks
 <p>This function is always called at PASSIVE level so the supporting code should be made pageable.</p>

-<p>This function is always called at PASSIVE level so the supporting code should be made pageable.</p>

 ## -requirements
 <table>
 <tr>